Regular Skilled Worker Program

 Processing of your permanent selection application through the Regular Skilled Worker Program

-• completed and signed the permanent selection application form;
+- Complete and sign the permanent selection application form;

-• submitted the form within the prescribed timeframe;
+- Submit the form by the prescribed deadline;

 Your application for permanent selection will be examined according to the definition of skilled worker, based on the Grille de sélection du Programme régulier des travailleurs qualifiés (PDF 136 Kb) (Selection Grid for the Regular Skilled Worker Program - in French only).

-A skilled worker is a foreign national at least 18 years of age who comes to Québec to work in a job that is not for an enterprise over which he or she exercises control and that is not in one of the following ineligible sectors:
+A skilled worker is a foreign national of at least 18 years of age who is coming to Québec to work a job for which he or she is qualified.
+This job cannot be for an enterprise over which he or she exercises control, nor can it be in one of the following ineligible sectors:

 You need to have obtained a sufficient number of points in the grid to be selected to receive a Certificat de sélection du Québec (CSQ), as stipulated in Québec Immigration Regulation and the Regulation respecting the weighting applicable to the selection of foreign nationals.